Gabriel Vásquez

-Gabriel Vásquez (1549 or 1551 in Belmonte, Cuenca – 23 September 1604 in Alcalá de Henares), known as Bellomontanus, was a Spanish Jesuit theologian and scholastic philosopher.
+Gabriel Vásquez (1549 or 1551 – 23 September 1604), known as Bellomontanus, was a Spanish theologian, Jesuit priest, and scholastic philosopher.
 Vásquez was the foremost academic rival of his fellow Jesuit Francisco Suárez, whose philosophical views he often and openly criticized.
 Suárez's treatment of the jus gentium, like his treatment of natural law, was partly directed at combatting the arguments of Vásquez.

 Vásquez established a School, and the disputes between his disciples and those of the Dominican John of St. Thomas concerning the Divine knowledge and the Divine idea were famous at the time.
 Luis de Torres and Diego de Alarcón were the most notable disciples of the School, and, although it was short-lived, modern theologians frequently quote him.

 Life and career

 Youth and studies in Alcalá

 Gabriel Vásquez was born in the Spanish town of Villaescusa de Haro, part of the larger town of Belmonte, which latter some historians give as his birth place.
 The exact date of his birth is doubtful; some give it as 1549, others as 1551, the former being the more generally accepted.

 He attended primary school in Belmonte, then the Jesuit college in the same town before going on to the University of Alcalá.
 The University of Alcalá, founded in 1498 by Cardinal Ximenes and famed for its polyglot edition of the Sacred Scriptures, while even more keenly alive than Salamanca to the New Learning, contended with its rival in the pursuit of Scholasticism, a Scholasticism not ignorant of the precious value and right use of the Humanities.
 In the University Vásquez was a 'collegiate student of Arts', a position obtained through competition and strict examination.
 There following his father's profession he took up the study of law, but feeling more inclined to philosophy, he abandoned the first for the second.

 In his fourth year of philosophy, wherein he had the famed Domingo Báñez as professor, he entered the Society of Jesus (9 April 1569).
 After his novitiate carried out in Alcalá, Toledo and Sigüenza, he went on to the study of Theology in Alcalá.
 He took some of his theological courses in the Jesuit college of the University, others in the University itself where he attended the lectures of the renowned Alonso Deza, the holder of the Chair of Prime in the University.
 In his fourth year he made a public defence in Theology, first at Alcalá, and then in Toledo, 2 October 1572.
 During this same period he pursued a course in Hebrew at the university and acquired great competence in its use.

 We learn from his commentaries that in 1572, his second year of Theology, he gave lectures to his Jesuit confrères on the De Anima of Aristotle.
 His theological studies completed he began to teach moral theology at the college of Ocaña.
 Two years later he undertook to lecture in scholastic theology in Madrid.
 At the close of his second year, he returned to teach theology at Alcalá.